Haidra-Org/horde-model-reference/tests/README.md

 1. Follow existing patterns and naming conventions
 2. Add docstrings explaining what the test validates
-3. Use VCR for external API calls when possible
-4. Mark live API tests with `@pytest.mark.integration`
+3. Mark live API tests with `@pytest.mark.integration`
-5. Validate golden models are not flagged for deletion
+4. Validate golden models are not flagged for deletion
-6. Ensure tests complete within performance thresholds
+5. Ensure tests complete within performance thresholds
-7. Update this README if adding new test categories
+6. Update this README if adding new test categories